tc39/notes/meetings/2017-05/may-23.md

 ## 10. Ecma 402 Status Update

-(Caridy Patino)
+(Caridy Patiño)

 CP: Draft is complete, producing a PDF with "print to pdf".

 BT: If the new tool from Dean Tribble doesn't work out, we'll just do the same for Ecma 262

 CP: Minor editorial and version updates.